 If you aren’t familiar with the term, you may be wondering how in the world to even pronounce the word.
 Charcuterie is pronounced shahr-koo-tuh-ree.

-Secondly, what in the world is a charcuterie tray?!?
+Secondly, what in the world is a charcuterie board?!?

-Charcuterie trays are big platters of cured and smoked meats, pâtés, cheeses, fruits, nuts, spreads, and breads.
+Charcuterie boards are big platters of cured and smoked meats, pâtés, cheeses, fruits, nuts, spreads, and bread.

-Everything you need for a charcuterie tray can be found at your local grocer.
+Everything you need for a charcuterie board can be found at your local grocer.
 I actually found almost everything you see on this tray at Aldi!

 Before hitting up the store, think about how many guests you’ll be feeding and make sure you have a large wooden cutting board or platter to display your goodies.

 Meats: If you’re going to a potluck w/ other holiday appetizers, estimate 3-4 slices of meat per person.
 If your charcuterie tray will be served for supper, plan for 5-6 slices per person.
 Rule #1 is to include a variety of meats that compliment each other.
 You can have them freshly sliced at the deli or, do as I did, and buy a package of pre-sliced tapas meats.
 My charcuterie board included peppered salami, capicola, and spicy pepperoni.
 I also added in several thick slices of honey baked ham because it fits well with the Christmas theme.